ksandom/mass/packages-available/AWS/docs/importingHostsFromAWS.md

 For a list of all current AWS functionality, run `mass --help=AWS`

-# Importing hosts from AWS
+# Importing hosts and other stuff from AWS

 This works by using the "name" tag that you can set for individual hosts.
 For now this is a requirement to be able to import hosts from AWS.

 There are currently a few ways of importing hosts from AWS.

+If you want it to just work, then you'll want to set up your credentials (you only need to do this once).
+You can do this like so the below credentials are invalid, but are made to look a bit like the credentials you will recieve:

+    mass --AWSSaveCred=dev,ASDFDGFHFSE5FG4,vdgnm8i7u6htgf4edwety543d2fg

+From there, you can run:

+    mass --importFromAWS

+Although I recommend using -vv to help you understand what's going on better in the beginning:

+    mass -vv --importFromAWS

+Probably that's all you'll need.
+If not, or if you want to know more, read on.

 ## Using Saved credentials

 ### Overview

-This is currently the most convenient way of importing hosts from AWS.
+This is currently the most convenient way of importing hosts (and other stuff) from AWS.

 It works by using the PHP AWS API SDK (that's a mouth-full!)
 It 100% relies on this being present.
 You can find out where mass is expecting to find it using `mass --AWSLibraryDetails`